 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Vroom, Inc., headquartered in the US, has set ambitious climate commitments aimed at reducing its greenhouse gas emissions.
-Although specific emissions data for the most recent year is not available, the company has established a significant target to reduce its Scope 1 and Scope 2 emissions by 42% by 2030, using 2022 as the base year.
-This target has been validated by the Science Based Targets initiative (SBTi) and aligns with the necessary reductions to limit global warming to 1.5°C. In addition to its Scope 1 and Scope 2 commitments, Vroom, Inc. is also focused on measuring and reducing its Scope 3 emissions, which encompass indirect emissions in its value chain.
-These initiatives reflect the company's proactive approach to addressing climate change and its commitment to sustainability within the media sector.
+Vroom, Inc., headquartered in the US, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas emissions.
+The company has established a target to reduce its Scope 1 and Scope 2 emissions by 42% by the year 2030, using 2022 as the baseline year.
+This target has been validated through the Science Based Targets initiative (SBTi) and is aligned with the necessary reductions to limit global warming to 1.5°C. While specific emissions data for Vroom, Inc. is currently unavailable, the company is committed to measuring and reducing its Scope 3 emissions as part of its broader climate strategy.
+The focus on both direct and indirect emissions reflects a comprehensive approach to sustainability.
+Vroom, Inc.'s commitment to these targets demonstrates its dedication to addressing climate change and contributing to a more sustainable future.